lualure/src/README.md

 Don't think of LURE as a conclusion, as a finished work.
-Instead think of it is as bait-- a temptation to make you reflecting on what (and how) certain services should be added to data mining software.
+Instead think of it is as bait-- a temptation to make you reflecting on what (and how) services should be added to data mining software.

 ## Why LURE?